Abbreviations (1/4) - Grouped by first letter "u"

 Head of a chain of companies or affiliates that controls all the enterprises in the chain without itself being controlled by any other company.

-The country in which the ultimate investor is resident is the ultimate investing country (UIC) for the investment in the direct investment enterprise.
-It is ...
+The country in which the ultimate investor is resident is the ultimate investing country (UIC) for the investment in the direct investment enterprise. ...

 Economic Commission for Europe of the United Nations